 The two organizations are committed to working together to strengthen the integrity and promote the highest quality of education arising out of the insights of Rudolf Steiner through sharing resources, cultivating collegial relationships, and supporting the ongoing development and professionalism of member schools.
-Member schools of AWSNA engage in a process of organizational development, culminating in a 7-10 year cycle of self-study and peer review.
-Member schools of the Alliance will begin to engage in a process of organizational development, through a process that includes self-study and peer review, scheduled to be implemented in early 2017.
+The Associations recognize that AWSNA members have relative freedom from government intervention (primarily in curriculum, assessment, and leadership structures) and that Alliance members receive government funding which allows them to be tuition-free for students.
+Member schools of AWSNA engage in a process of organizational development, culminating in a 7-10 year accreditation cycle of self-study and peer review.
+Member schools of the Alliance are beginning to engage in a process of organizational development and membership, through a process that includes self-study and peer review.
 Specific information on these processes can be found on the AWSNA and the Alliance websites.

 In support of the tens of thousands of families whose children attend a school that is a member of either AWSNA or the Alliance, we offer this shared statement to better understand both Waldorf and Public Waldorf Education.
 Waldorf educators, whether they work in independent schools (AWSNA) or in public/charter schools (Alliance), hold Rudolf Steiner's goal for education to be eloquently expressed in the following quotes: